What we did

 Groupe Dynamite is a Montréal-based fashion retailer that operates more than 400 stores in Canada and around the world.

 The company prides itself on a strong understanding of its customer.
 Its two core brands—Garage and Dynamite—appeal to a younger demographic who typically have high expectations around connected ecommerce and service experiences.
 Mindful of a fast-changing retail landscape, Groupe Dynamite wanted to continue growing in both digital and physical spaces.
-Its teams were looking to drive brand loyalty and personalization, increase conversation rates, and create a true omnichannel experience for customers.
+Its teams were looking to drive brand loyalty and personalization, increase conversion rates, and create a true omnichannel experience for customers.

 What COVID has shown us is the importance of being truly omni, the importance of us being able to turn on a dime.